 It’s especially important to have a chat if you have any of these and also have other risk factors such as being overweight or obese, undertaking limited physical activity or have a family history.

-We hope you’ve found our information about diabetes useful.
+We hope you’ve found our general information about diabetes useful, and we urge you to speak to a medical professional if this information has raised any concerns for you.
 If you believe any of your friends or family might need to know this information, we’d encourage you to get them to book an appointment as well.